Reset, reboot, and initialisation#

 world_reset_all action on the

 fwman world component.
-For example, using the following call:
+This can be done easily using the following call:

 This will reset the time, drone poses, and restart the firmwares from scratch.
 All changes made by the firmwares on their file systems are lost.